phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq4_1:

 4.1 I'm an ISP.
-Can I setup one central copy of phpMyAdmin or do I need to install it for each customer.
+Can I setup one central copy of phpMyAdmin or do I need to install it for each customer?
 --------------------------------------------------------------------------------------------------------

 Since version 2.0.3, you can setup a central copy of phpMyAdmin for all your